 A.P.
 Møller - Mærsk A/S’ already existing incentive program includes a short-term cash incentive opportunity program.
 Conclusion of new agreements with the members of the Executive Board will be subject to the below guidelines.

-Agreements about incentive pay for members of the Management Board entered into before the adoption of these new guidelines will continue on the terms already agreed.
+Agreements about incentive pay for members of the Executive Board entered into before the adoption of these new guidelines will continue on the terms already agreed.
 Any change of existing agreements will be subject to the below guidelines.

 The Company wishes to promote a pay for performance philosophy where the opportunity for an annual cash incentive is dependent on the achievement of:

-After the expiry of the Performance Period and transfer of ownership of the shares to each member of the Management Board, the member will be entitled to receive dividends and shall have all rights and obligations as shareholders of the Company.
-Further, the members of the Management Board are free to sell the shares subject to applicable laws and the Company’s internal rules for trading of the Company’s securities.
+After the expiry of the Restriction period and transfer of ownership of the shares to each member of the Executive Board, the member will be entitled to receive dividends and shall have all rights and obligations as shareholder of the Company.
+Further, the member is free to sell the shares subject to applicable laws and the Company’s internal rules for the trading of the Company’s securities.

 As adopted at the Annual General Meeting of A.P.
-Møller - Mærsk A/S on 31 March 2014.
+Møller - Mærsk A/S on 10 April 2018.